Sheffield United 1 Northampton Town 0 - match review, player ratings and highlights

 For 88 minutes, the game plan worked, and it wasn't just a case of defence v attack.
 Northampton actually began positively and threatened as much of their hosts in a cagey yet intriguing first-half before retreating further and further back as the game wore on.

-For the first-half, Page got the balance just right and if either Sam Hoskins or Paul Anderson had showed more composure when well-placed in the final third, maybe they'd have taken a lead into the break.
+For the first-half, Page got the balance just right and if either Sam Hoskins or Paul Anderson had showed more composure when well-placed in the final, maybe they'd have taken a lead into the break.

 It wasn't to be and United's pressure inevitably grew and grew, although for all their dominance of possession, Adam Smith was a bystander for much of the game, his only work being to gather comfortable long-range shots.

 With the help of inside information, Wilder had all the tools required to unlock his former club but, in the end, he had to rely on luck as Lewin Nyatanga's missed header left David Buchanan unable to react, with the ball falling kindly for the lurking Kieron Freeman who gleefully lashed home.

 It was heartbreak for the Cobblers but they should not be totally downhearted because there was enough in their performance, from a defensive viewpoint at least, to be encouraged.

 For Page, it's the same old problem.
 How can he get more from his attack without leaving them exposed in defence?
 At present, it seems either one or the other.
 Perhaps the signing of Gregg Wylde and Hiram Boateng will help him find the right formula.

 For the 1,500 Northampton fans in attendance at Bramall Lane, United's attack-minded and front-foot style of play was a familiar sight and how they must long for that to return to Sixfields, although 30 points from 24 games is a perfectly respectable return in their first season back in League One.